 Turk's Head Beer and Bambarra Rum are the two local alcohols.
 Both are bottled on Providenciales; the beer is brewed from scratch and the rum is blended from regional stocks.

-Other local items include Peppa Joy hot sauce (made from local peppers), south caicos sea salt, and Lucayan Skincare products.
+Other local items include Peppa Joy hot sauce (made from local North Caicos peppers), South Caicos sea salt, and Lucayan Skincare products.

 Along with contributing to many of the nation’s favourite dishes, the conch also factors into many of the locally-made gifts.